 Clear influences are Pirandello’s “Six Characters in Search of an Author” (in the occasional use of mirrors, for instance), as well as the theater of the absurd.
 But the multitude of thematic levels has the overall effect of weakening the film’s impact.

 Panahi even includes a direct criticism of the Iranian regime, when the writer’s dog is seen watching news footage of a disturbing roundup and killing of canines, the result of hardliners enforcing the concept of the animals as unclean.
 Kind neighbors, representing people unbowed by the regime, visit Panahi and bring him food; glaziers come to fix a broken glass door, one apologetically afraid to have his photo taken with the director.

 Dialogue was largely written by Panahi, with Partovi credited as scripter for conversations between the main character and Melika.
 The film’s matte visuals have a shallow focus (surely another statement about limited vision in a restricted environment), except for shots looking toward the beach; sound work can feel hollow.

 A Jafar Panahi Film Prods. production.
 (International sales: uConnect, London.)
 Produced by Panahi.
 Directed, written by Jafar Panahi, Kamboziya Partovi.

 Camera (color, HD), Mohamad Reza Jahanpanah; editor, Panahi; sound, Javad Emami.
 Reviewed at Berlin Film Festival (competing), February 12, 2013.
 Running time: 106 MIN.

-Kamboziya Partovi, Maryam Moghadam, Jafar Panahi, Hadi Saeedi, Azadeh Torabi, Abolghasem Sobhani, Mahyar Jafaripour, Ramin Akhariani, Sina Mashyekhi, Siamak Abedinpour, Zeynab Kanoum.
+With: Kamboziya Partovi, Maryam Moghadam, Jafar Panahi, Hadi Saeedi, Azadeh Torabi, Abolghasem Sobhani, Mahyar Jafaripour, Ramin Akhariani, Sina Mashyekhi, Siamak Abedinpour, Zeynab Kanoum.